Menu

 That will depend on the insurer and the type of the underwriting process.
 Usually, it takes between 45-60 days to complete insurance underwriting, although it can be faster or longer than that.

 Traditional insurance underwriting involves a thorough examination and analysis, including comprehensive medical exams and lab testing.
-An accelerated underwriting process allows you to skip the exam process, relying on data tools and algorithms instead.

 The accelerated method is faster, but the traditional method provides better and more thorough results.
 Also, remember that you can accelerate your underwriting process by providing your insurer with all the necessary documentation beforehand.